 On a positive note, that knocks out a lot of competition for those writers who hustle, do research, and take their careers seriously!

 EDITORS AND PUBLISHERS: Have YOU experienced these types of pitches?
 Please share your experiences in the comments box below!

 11 Fatal Query Letter Mistakes – Angela Hoy

 Are You Cold Pitching? – Learn From My 5 Mistakes! by Jane FazackarleyWritersWeekly.com and the Operations Manager at BookLocker.com.
 Brian is an Army vet and former police officer, and spent several years chained to a desk, commuting Tampa's congested roadways, working in corporate management and training, while writing in his spare time.
-He is now an author, blogger, and NRA-certified firearms instructor.
+He is now an author, and avid sailor, and NRA-certified firearms instructor.
 Brian lives and works aboard his 36-foot sailboat, the “Floggin’ Molly” in St. Petersburg, Florida.
 He calls her his "rescue boat" that he found abandoned in a boat yard and rebuilt himself - fulfilling a dream he had to one day live aboard.
 Brian no longer commutes, and has donated all his business slacks, collared shirts, and ties to Goodwill.
-You can follow Brian on Facebook.

 How Many Copies Of Your Book Would You Have To Sell In Order To Break Even?

 Writing FAST: How to Write Anything with Lightning Speed